 Eco-friendly Snow and Ice Removal involves the use of organic accelerator for de-icing, which is all-natural, lasts longer, and is anti-corrosive on equipment.

-Visit the Sustainability website to learn more about cross-campus sustainability, including what individuals and groups are doing on campus, classes being offered, research being conducted, and what resources are available.
+Visit the Environmental Research and Sustainability website to learn more about cross-campus sustainability, including what individuals and groups are doing on campus, classes being offered, research being conducted, and what resources are available.